This post was originally published on Nov. 17, 2016, and was updated on Nov. 2, 2018.

 Since first introducing ads into the network, Facebook has continually evolved its ad platform to allow businesses to more effectively target consumers.
 In October 2014, Facebook introduced local awareness ads, which allow businesses to target nearby consumers by placing ads in users’ News Feeds.
+The newest iteration of Facebook’s local awareness ads, Reach ads, make it even easier to:

 1. Attract the highly desired walk-in customer